Roseate Spoonbill

 Our Animal's Story

-There are three spoonbills at ZooAmerica - one male and two females.
-The male (yellow band right leg) hatched at the Palm Beach Zoo in April 2007 and arrived at ZooAmerica in November 2016.
+There are two female spoonbills at ZooAmerica.
 Both female spoonbills hatched at the Jacksonville Zoo and Gardens in Florida.
 One (yellow band right leg and silver band left leg) has a hatch date of June 2012, and the second female (silver band right leg and yellow band left leg) hatched in June 2015.
-Try to find all three birds and identify them by their leg bands!
+Try to identify the females by their different leg bands!

 silhouette of mountain range